 How to Start Virtual Care for kids with a Platform like KixCare?
-(It recently raised $2M!)
+(Raised $2M!)

-Doctors know better than any individual that what's wrong with our healthcare system.
+Doctors know better than any individual what's wrong with our healthcare system.

 And that’s why they are turning into entrepreneurs by launching tech-enabled healthcare startups.